KDE/documentation-develop-kde-org/content/docs/spellchecking/_index.md

 Sonnet is a useful framework provided by KDE for software developers who want to solve the problem of spellchecking in text editors.
-It has a plugin based architechture with support for HSpell, Enchant, ASpell and HUNSPELL plugins.
+It has a plugin based architecture with support for HSpell, Enchant, ASpell and HUNSPELL plugins.
 It even supports automated language detection, based on a combination of different algorithms.